msang/haspeede/2020/README.md

 The zip file includes the dataset for Tasks A and B, and the complete dataset for Task C.

-:warning: Un updated version of the dataset for TASK A and B has been ulpoaded on June 1st, 2020
+:warning: An updated version of the dataset for TASK A and B has been ulpoaded on June 1st, 2020

 For any question or problem, please start a topic on our googlegroups mailing list: https://groups.google.com/d/forum/haspeede-evalita2020